Field Fluctuations in a One-Dimensional Cavity with a Mobile Wall

-Figure \ref{Fig:3} shows the energy density in the proximity of the mobile wall, where the effect of the movement of the wall is more important.
-We have used the same parameters of Figures \ref{Fig:1} and \ref{Fig:2} ($L_0 = 10 \mu\text{m}$, $M=10^{-11}\, \, \text{Kg}$), and the energy density is plotted for typical values of the cut-off frequency, of the order of the plasma frequency of a metallic material.
-The figure shows that inclusion of the motion of the wall, more precisely its ground-state position fluctuations, affects the field energy density inside the cavity.
+Figure \ref{Fig:2} shows the energy density in the proximity of the mobile wall, where the effect of its movement is more important.
+Parameters are the same as those of Fig. \ref{Fig:1}, with $M=10^{-11}\, \, \text{kg}$.
+The energy density is plotted for values of the cutoff frequency equal to typical plasma frequencies of a metal.
+The figure shows that including the motion of the wall affects the field energy density inside the cavity.
 This new effect is particularly relevant near the moving wall.
-This is consistent with the following physical picture: the virtual quanta generated by the wall remain confined in its proximity, similarly to the virtual photons around a ground-state atom and responsible for interatomic Casimir-Polder interactions \cite{CPP95}.
-Also, the Figure clearly shows that when the cut-off frequency is increased, the energy density has a strong increase in the very proximity of the wall.
+This is consistent with the following physical picture: the virtual quanta generated by the wall remain confined in its proximity, similarly to the virtual photons around a ground-state atom, and are responsible for interatomic van der Waals or Casimir-Polder interactions \cite{CPP95}.
+Also, the figure clearly shows that when the cutoff frequency is increased, the energy density has a strong increase in the very proximity of the wall.
 It diverges for $\wc \to \infty$; this is related to the known surface divergences of zero-point fluctuations at the interface between an ideal metallic mirror and the vacuum space \cite{MCPW06,BP12}.
 The presence of surface divergences of the energy density is a very important point, because they could act as a source for gravity \cite{EFM12,FR05}.
 It has been suggested that the problem of surface divergences at the interface could be solved by imperfect or fluctuating boundaries \cite{FS98}; although in our case the boundary indeed has quantum position fluctuations, the singular behavior of the energy density for $\wc \to \infty$ is still present because we have quantized the field in terms of operators relative to the wall's equilibrium position.
 We shall address this intriguing question in a successive paper.
-The change obtained of the energy density consequent to position fluctuations of the mobile wall can be experimentally probed through the Casimir-Polder interaction with a polarizable body; our results clearly show that this effect can be important if the polarizable body is placed near the mobile wall and for a very small mirror's mass.
+An estimate of the importance of our effect can also be obtained by comparing the energy density change near the mobile wall with the same quantity far from the mobile wall, for example in the middle of the cavity $x=L_0/2$.
+An explicit evaluation of \eqref{eq:16} at these two positions (parameters as in Fig. \ref{Fig:2}, with $\wc = 10^{16} \, \text{s}^{-1}$) shows that the effect near the mobile wall is much larger (about 300 times) than at $x=L_0/2$.
+The change of the energy density \eqref{eq:16} can be experimentally probed through the modification of the Casimir-Polder interaction on a polarizable body; our results clearly indicate that this effect can be important if the polarizable body is placed near the mobile wall and for very small mirror's masses.
+This is a new effect arising from the effective interaction between the field and the wall's mechanical degrees of freedom.